freifunk-gluon/gluon/docs/user/authentication.rst

 The methods described here can also be configured via :doc:`/features/configmode`.

-Telnet access is only possible when booting into safe-mode.
-How boot into safe-mode is explained in the `openwrt wiki <http://wiki.openwrt.org/de/doc/howto/generic.failsafe>`_.
+Telnet access is only possible when booting into failsafe-mode.
+How boot into failsafe-mode is explained in the `openwrt wiki <http://wiki.openwrt.org/de/doc/howto/generic.failsafe>`_.

 SSH login will be possible after the start of dropbear, which is regularly performed